gongf05/udacity-self-driving-car-projects/README.md

-# Udacity Self-Driving Car Nanodegree project files.
+# Udacity Self-Driving Car Nanodegree project.

 This repository contains project files for Udacity Self-Driving Car Nanodegree program (start from 11/02/2017).

-The Self-Driving Car Nanodegree Program is an online certification education intended to prepare students to become self-driving car engineers.
+This program is an online education class intended to prepare people to become self-driving car engineers.
 The program was developed by Udacity in partnership with Mercedes-Benz, NVIDIA, Otto, DiDi, BMW, McLaren and NextEv.

 ## Program Outline: